jeftegoes/GenerativeIA/LLMs.md

 ## 9.8.
 Business and Innovation Potential

-- The transformer architecture is the **“secret sauce”** behind LLM success.
+- The transformer architecture is the **"secret sauce"** behind LLM success.
 - It enables applications that drive:
   - Smarter automation
   - Deeper insight from unstructured data